10 Amazing Benefits Of Chicory Root, Nutrition & Side Effects

 Be it steamed or in your coffee, consuming this nutty flower comes with its own set of perks.

 Chicory (Cichorium intybus) is a flowering plant whose root is popular as a coffee substitute.
+The ancient Egyptians used it for the same.
+They also used it as a medicinal plant, vegetable, and animal feed (1).
 It is a perennial plant, and its roots are rich in fiber and other important nutrients.

 Chicory root may boost digestive health, aid diabetes treatment, help fight inflammatory arthritis, aid detoxification and weight loss, and improve skin barrier function.